Disjoint Generation of Synthetic Data: Experiments

-\begin{enumerate} \item While using the DPGAN and DataSynthesizer models may be thought to provide a differential privacy guarantee, it is important to remember that other parts of the DGM are not differentially private, furthermore, the current joining validator is exposed to real data samples and thus \textbf{voids any theoretical privacy guarantees}. \item While the epsilon identifiability metric and membership inference recall are affected significantly and for some datasets are brought down below the 9\% identification risk, \textbf{an adversary knowing how the data have been partitioned can compromise the privacy of the data easily}. \item Training the validator is an exercise in calibration and optimisation, depending on various factors; one model may benefit privacy or utility more or \textbf{introduce a selection bias or unfairness} in what kind of items are accepted.
-Judging from how marginal metrics are affected, it is clear that there is an impact to some properties of the data following the joining procedure. \end{enumerate}
+In summary, indications are that mixed model DGMs can achieve a better trade-off between utility and privacy than we get from optimising a single model towards privacy.
+There are, however, notable concerns and limitations to keep in mind: \begin{enumerate} \item While using the DPGAN and DataSynthesizer models may be thought to provide a differential privacy guarantee, it is important to remember that other parts of the DGM are not differentially private; furthermore, the current joining validator is exposed to real data samples and thus \textbf{voids any theoretical privacy guarantees} of the constituent models. \item While the epsilon identifiability metric and membership inference recall are affected significantly and for some datasets are brought down below the 9\% identification risk, \textbf{an adversary knowing how the data have been partitioned can compromise the privacy of the data easily}. \item Training the validator is an exercise in calibration and optimisation, depending on various factors; one model may benefit privacy or utility more or \textbf{introduce a selection bias or unfairness} in what kind of items are accepted.
+Judging from how marginal metrics are affected, it is clear that there is an impact to some properties of the data following the joining procedure; see Appendix \ref{app_jv_opt}. \end{enumerate}